 Bringing Unraid and Home Assistant together with Glances

-Glances is a cross-platform system monitoring tool written in Python.
-Incidentally, that is the same programming language Home Assistant is written in.
-Using Glances you can keep an eye on vital information such as your system’s CPU and memory use, a whole host of sensors, and Docker containers.
+Glances is a versatile cross-platform system monitoring tool, ingeniously crafted in Python – the very same programming language that powers Home Assistant Core.
+With Glances, effortlessly keep tabs on crucial information, ranging from your system's CPU and memory usage to an extensive selection of sensors and Docker containers.